kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 The same but different: Alternative system building ...................................................

-kwant is very flexible, and often allows you more than one way to build up your system.
+Kwant is very flexible, and often allows you more than one way to build up your system.
 The reason is that `~kwant.builder.Builder` is essentially just a container, and allows for different ways to be filled.
 Here we present a more compact rewrite of